TOEIC® Preparation Program

 Returning to Amagasaki as a high school English teacher

-●Professor Yokoyama Thank you very much for coming to our school for the roundtable discussion today, even though you are probably busy with various things during spring break.
-This is Yokoyama-kun's second appearance at this roundtable discussion, but first of all, I would like to congratulate him on his graduation.
-At the graduation ceremony on March 3th, I was very happy to receive the Excellent Academic Performance Award from the president.
+- Professor Yokoyama: Thank you very much for coming to school today for this roundtable discussion, despite your busy schedules during spring break.
+This is your second time appearing at this roundtable discussion, Yokoyama-kun, so first of all, congratulations on your graduation.
+At the graduation ceremony on March 12th, you received the Outstanding Academic Achievement Award from the president, which made me very happy.

-●Professor Yokoyama That was when I was still at the Amagasaki campus.
-When Yokoyama-kun was in his second year, there was a merger with Kobe Yamate University and the Faculty of International Communication moved to Kobe, but a lot of things happened.
-Yokoyama-kun even dropped out of Meiji University to come to our university, and I'm not just trying to flatter him; he really worked hard.
-He didn't praise me to my face, but he was proud of me.
+- Professor Yokoyama: It was when we were still at the Amagasaki campus.
+When Yokoyama-kun was in his second year, we merged with Kobe Yamate University, and the School of International Communication moved to Kobe, and a lot happened.
+Yokoyama-kun even left Meiji University to come to our school, and I'm not just saying this as flattery; he really did his best.
+I never praised him to my face, but I was very proud of him.

-●Mr. Yokoyama Originally, I studied with Yokoyama Sensei's reference books when I was a ronin student at prep school, and I wanted to become an English teacher like Yokoyama Sensei, so I enrolled in Meiji University's Department of English Literature.
-From the beginning, I intended to become a high school teacher.
-Rather than a teacher who could only teach English grammar or reading in katakana English, I admired an English teacher like Mr. Yokoyama who had good pronunciation and could speak English well.
-When I was in my second year, I learned that Mr. Yokoyama had become a professor at Kansai International University, so I left the school without hesitation and took the entrance exam again.
-She thought she had no choice but to learn from Mr. Yokoyama.
+- Yokoyama: I originally studied using Yokoyama Sensei's textbooks during my time as a ronin at a prep school, and enrolled in Meiji University's English Literature Department with the desire to become an English teacher like Yokoyama Sensei.
+From the beginning, I had intended to become a high school teacher.
+I didn't want a teacher who could only teach English grammar and reading using katakana English, but I wanted an English teacher like Yokoyama Sensei who could speak English with good pronunciation.
+In my second year, I learned that Yokoyama Sensei had become a professor at Kansai International University, so I immediately dropped out and took the entrance exam again.
+I knew I had no choice but to learn from Yokoyama Sensei.

-●Professor Yokoyama I was really surprised and moved to see how there are such clumsy yet straightforward young people in this Reiwa era.
-And you made your dream come true.
+- Professor Yokoyama: I was really surprised, and I was also moved that there is such a clumsy yet straightforward young person in this Reiwa era.
+And he has made his dream come true.

-●Professor Yokoyama Good for you.
+- Professor Yokoyama: That's great.
 Congratulations!
-I see, it's a high school in Amagasaki.
+I see, you went to a high school in Amagasaki.

-●Professor Yokoyama At the Amagasaki campus, there was a study space in front of the laboratories, where all the students gathered and read out loud. nostalgic.
+- Professor Yokoyama: At the Amagasaki campus, there was a study space in front of the lab, where all the students would gather and read aloud.
+It brings back fond memories.

 Listening outperforms reading in TOEIC